open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

     ]
 });

-const childLayers = group.children; // Access child layers
+const childLayers = group.layers; // Access child layers
 ```

+> Limitations:
+>
-> Note: Do not add or remove layers directly to or from the underlying ol layer group (`group.olLayer`)!
+> -   Do not add or remove layers directly to or from the underlying OpenLayers layer group (`group.olLayer`)!
 Changes are not synchronized with the `GroupLayer` instance.
+> -   Currently, it is not possible to manipulate (add or remove) the child layers of a `GroupLayer` during runtime.

 #### Register additional projections